 Never run a mower when a safety switch is bypassed.
 You never know when you will encounter a situation where the safety switch can save you from serious injury.

 You insert the key into your ignition switch and turn it only to find your Troy-Bilt doesn’t start or even turn over.
-The ignition switch or ignition coil could be the problem.
+The ignition switch could be the problem.

 A Troy-Bilt mower solenoid is an electromagnetic switch that is like an on-off switch that actuates the starter motor to turn over the engine.
 A click or hum when turning your ignition key is an indication to check your solenoid.